BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ```

 This code parses the *config.yaml* file into local varaibles and adds a
-Cancellation Token that will be used to gracefully exit tasks we'll build later.
+Cancellation Token that will be used to gracefully exit tasks that will be build later.
 Then, it creates a *Device Client* that will be used to interact with the IoT Hub.

-5. Add the following method to the *Simulator* class that will initialized the device
+5. Add the following method to the *Simulator* class which will initialize the device
-clients connection to the IoT Hub:
+client's connection to IoT Hub:

 ```C#
 private static async Task Connect(DeviceClient deviceClient)